unraid/docs/docs/unraid-os/faq/licensing-faq.md

 ### How Do I Extend My Unraid Trial?

-Did you know that you can extend the [30 day free trial](Unraid.net/download "wikilink") of Unraid?
+Did you know that you can extend the [30 day free trial](https://unraid.net/download) of Unraid?
 Hardware can be ill-suited.
 Things break.
 Life happens.
 We get it.
 To try out Unraid a little longer, once your original trial shows "expired" in the upper left of the header, *Stop the array*.